trngapp/restaurantManage/README.md

 All the required APIs are running fine .
 Things not completed yet:
 1. Redis
-2. Validating schema of comming body in request
+2. Validating schema of coming body in request
 3. Tests for each api

 Work in Progress!!!
 Cheers!!